-Establishment of a Settlement Area shall be in accordance with the following criteria:
+Identification of a Settlement Area shall be in accordance with the following criteria:

-- a) Urban Areas shall demonstrate the potential to accommodate future growth through population projections and must either have full municipal services or demonstrate the potential to provide full municipal services, through a master servicing component of settlement capability report and/or completion of an Environmental Assessment (EA), pursuant to the Environmental Assessment Act. - b) Community Areas shall demonstrate the potential to accommodate future growth through population projections, must currently serve a community function and must demonstrate the potential to provide a level of service necessary to support future growth through a master servicing component of a Settlement Capability Report and/or completion of an Environmental Assessment (EA) pursuant to the Environmental Assessment Act.

-c) Hamlets in Agricultural Areas, in the context of the Growth Management Hierarchy shall include existing locally designated hamlets not identified as Urban Areas or Community Areas.
+- a) Urban Areas shall demonstrate the potential to accommodate future growth through population projections and must either have full municipal services or demonstrate the potential to provide full municipal services, through a master servicing component of Settlement Capability Study and/or completion of an Environmental Assessment (EA), pursuant to the Environmental Assessment Act. - b) Community Areas shall demonstrate the potential to accommodate future growth through population projections, must currently serve a community function and must demonstrate the potential to provide a level of service necessary to support future growth through a master servicing component of a Settlement Capability Study and/or completion of an Environmental Assessment (EA) pursuant to the Environmental Assessment Act. - c) Hamlets in Agricultural Areas, in the context of the Growth Management Hierarchy shall include locally designated hamlets and Rural Employment Lands not identified as Urban Areas or Community Areas.
 It is assumed that municipal services will not be provided in these areas and therefore future growth shall be commensurate with that level of service.
 Individual on-site sewage services and individual on-site water services may be used for infilling and minor rounding out of existing development provided site conditions are suitable for the long-term provision of such services with no negative impacts.
+Rural Employment Lands in accordance with Policy 2.3.4 shall be considered hamlets for the purpose of the growth management hierarchy.

 It is the goal of this Plan that future development within settlement areas proceed on the basis of full municipal services.
-Other methods of servicing (partial services) may be permitted on an interim basis where proper justification is provided.
+Other methods of servicing (partial services) may be permitted on an interim basis where: